vsetchinfc/beliefs-in-wreaths-google-ads/CONVERSION-TRACKING-ACTION-PLAN.md

 - [ ] Action optimisation: Change to **SECONDARY**
 - [ ] This way it won't affect bid optimization
 - [ ] Note: You'll still see some double-counting in reports

 ---

+🚨 Quick Diagnosis:
+Issue #1: Count Setting (Needs fixing but not the main problem)
+Current: "Every conversion"
+Should be: "One" for purchases
+Fix: Click Count → Select "One" → Save
+Issue #2: Conversion Tag Not Installed (Most Likely - 80%) The tag probably isn't on your order confirmation page.
+This is the #1 reason test purchases don't count.

+Quick Test:

+Install Google Tag Assistant (Chrome extension)
+Make a test purchase
+On thank-you page, check if Tag Assistant shows "Google Ads Conversion Tracking" tag If NO → Tag not installed (this is your problem!)
+Issue #3: Too Soon?
+(Possible - 15%)
+Question: How long ago did you make the test purchase?
+If <24 hours: Wait, conversions can take 3-24 hours to appear If >24 hours: Continue troubleshooting
+🎯 Do This RIGHT NOW:
+Answer: How many hours since your test purchase?
+Install: Google Tag Assistant extension
+Test: Do another purchase and check if tag fires
+Report: Does Tag Assistant show the conversion tag on confirmation page?
+Once you tell me what Tag Assistant shows, I can give you the exact fix! 🔍

+---